Insights and Updates

 Frequently Asked Questions About Days Sales Outstanding

-DSO stands for Days Sales Outstanding.
-It measures the average number of days a business takes to collect payment after a credit sale.
+DSO (Days Sales Outstanding) measures the average number of days a company takes to collect payment after a credit sale.
 A DSO of 45 means the average invoice takes 45 days to convert to cash.

 How do you calculate DSO?

 Divide accounts receivable by total credit sales for the period, then multiply by the number of days in that period.
-For example: $150,000 in accounts receivable divided by $1,200,000 in annual credit sales, multiplied by 365 days, equals a DSO of 45.6 days.
-The same formula applies on a monthly or quarterly basis by adjusting the day count.
+Example: $150,000 in AR divided by $1,200,000 in annual credit sales, multiplied by 365 days, equals a DSO of 45.6 days.
+The same formula applies monthly or quarterly by adjusting the day count.

 What is considered a good DSO?

-A good DSO depends on your industry and the payment terms you extend to customers.
-Most B2B companies target DSO within 10 to 15 days of their stated payment terms.
-A business offering net 30 terms with a 50-day DSO has a collection gap worth addressing.
+A good DSO depends on your industry and payment terms.
+Most B2B companies target DSO within 10 to 15 days of their stated terms.
+A business offering Net 30 with a 50-day DSO has a collection gap worth addressing.
 For industry-specific targets, see the DSO benchmarks by industry guide.

 How can businesses lower DSO?

-The most effective methods are invoicing immediately after delivery, automating payment reminders before invoices become overdue, and tightening credit policies to avoid extending terms to customers with weak payment histories.
-Early payment discounts — such as 2% net 10 — give customers a direct financial reason to pay faster.
+The most effective methods: invoice immediately after delivery, automate payment reminders before invoices go overdue, and tighten credit policies to avoid extending terms to customers with weak payment histories.
+Early payment discounts, such as 2% net 10, give customers a direct financial reason to pay faster.

 What is the difference between DSO and DPO?

-DSO (Days Sales Outstanding) measures how long it takes you to collect from your customers.
-DPO (Days Payable Outstanding) measures how long you take to pay your suppliers.
-A business with a high DSO and a low DPO is collecting slowly while paying quickly — a cash flow squeeze.
-The relationship between the two is one of the most useful signals in working capital management.
+DSO measures how long it takes you to collect from customers.
+DPO measures how long you take to pay suppliers.
+A business with a high DSO and a low DPO is collecting slowly while paying fast, a cash flow squeeze worth addressing.

 What is the relationship between DSO and the cash conversion cycle?

-DSO is one of three components of the cash conversion cycle (CCC): CCC = DSO + DIO − DPO.
-A rising DSO extends the cash conversion cycle, meaning cash takes longer to cycle through the business.
-Reducing DSO is one of the most direct levers for improving CCC and overall liquidity.
+DSO is one of three components of the cash conversion cycle: CCC = DSO + DIO - DPO.
+A rising DSO extends the CCC, meaning cash takes longer to cycle through the business.
+Reducing DSO is one of the most direct levers for improving liquidity.

 The Bottom Line